A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Concluding remarks

 \section{Concluding remarks}

 In this paper, we have presented a method and an implementation of the inverse kinematics computation of a 3 DOF robot manipulator using the CGS-QE algorithm.
-Our method consists of the preprocessing steps and the main steps.
-In the preprocessing steps, using the CGS-QE algorithm, we choose segments in the algebraic partition that have real coordinates and calculate the characteristic polynomial of the Hermite quadratic form.
-In the main steps, for given parameters, after verification of the existence of real roots using the results in the preprocessing steps, a system of polynomial equations is solved after substituting the parameters in a Gr\"obner basis in the CGS with the given values.
+Our method consists of Algorithms \ref{alg:preprocessing} (the preprocessing steps) and \ref{alg:main} (the main steps).
+In \Cref{alg:preprocessing}, using the CGS-QE algorithm, we choose segments in the algebraic partition that have real coordinates and calculate the characteristic polynomial of the Hermite quadratic form.
+In \Cref{alg:main}, for given parameters, after verification of the existence of real roots using the results in \Cref{alg:preprocessing}, a system of polynomial equations is solved after substituting the parameters in a Gr\"obner basis in the CGS with the given values.

 Compared to our previous method, we see that the present method solves the inverse kinematic problem with the solutions as accurate as those solved with the previous method.
-Furthermore, the present method has the following progress. \begin{enumerate} \item With verification of real roots using the CGS-QE algorithm, one can judge the existence of the solution of the inverse kinematic problem.
+Furthermore, the present method has the following benefits. \begin{enumerate} \item With verification of the existence of real roots using the CGS-QE algorithm, one can judge the existence of the solution to the inverse kinematic problem.
 Furthermore, if the given position of the end-effector is not feasible, one can avoid the useless computation of solving polynomial equations. \item The system of polynomial equations to be solved is constructed just by substituting parameters in the corresponding Gr\"obner basis with the given position of the end-effector; it avoids the iterative computation of Gr\"obner basis for each given value. \end{enumerate}